Trump announces a 100% price on films made abroad - ExBulletin

 Trump announces a 100% price on films made abroad

-President Donald Trump said in a social article on Truth on Monday that he would impose a 100% rate on all films made outside the United States.
+President Donald Trump said on Monday in a social article of truth that he would impose a 100% “rate” on all films made outside the United States “.

 Trump did not specify when or how the price could be promulgated.

-If Trump follows his threat, it would mark the first time that he essentially imposed a price on a service rather than a good.
+If Trump follows his threat, it would mark the first time that he essentially imposed a price on a service rather than raw good.

 The president initially threatened a 100% price on films produced abroad in May, arguing that other countries offer tax incentives that have attracted filmmakers abroad.
-In his post on Monday, he distinguished California, saying that the state had been particularly affected!
+In his article on Monday, he distinguished California, saying that the state “was particularly affected!”

-The state, on the other hand, has proposed and put into force many tax incentives, as are other American cities.

 American actors and directors generally prefer to work near their home.
-But the fact is that it is cheaper for Hollywood studios to pay so everyone can acquire planes, to pay for hotels, because the cost of labor, the lack of discounts and the ability to do things abroad are infinitely cheaper, said Jay Sures, vice-president of United Talent Agency, in CNN in May.
+But “the fact is that it is cheaper for Hollywood studios to pay so everyone can acquire planes, pay the hotels, because the cost of labor, the lack of discounts and the ability to do things abroad are infinitely cheaper,” CNN Jay Son, vice-president of United Talent Agency told CNN, in May.

-The share of Netflix (NFLX) opened 1% on Monday morning following Trumps Post, while other companies related to the cinema, including AMC (AMC) and the Walt Disney Company (DIS), opened the increase.

-Cinema ticket sales are down in the United States, as the number of majority outings in theaters has dropped since the pandemic and consumers have moved their vision habits to streaming platforms to look at home.

 |